 The semantic ambivalence of the migrant

 The 2015 migration ‘crisis’ has not only been the greatest humanitarian emergency in Europe since the Second World War (UNHCR, 2018), but also a major journalistic event with continuous front-page coverage on national news platforms across the world, from June to November 2015 (Berry et al., 2015).
 From the ‘refugees welcome’ protests to rescue-hero narratives and from human tragedies on sea to reports on camps and reception centres, this unprecedented coverage of the migration ‘crisis’ in mainstream news contributed to shaping the continent’s collective imagination of arriving ‘others’.
 Photojournalism, in particular, has been a key genre of chronicling the ‘crisis’, capturing a wide range of contexts and circumstances through which migrants entered into various relationships with host populations (Chouliaraki and Stolic, 2017).
-Dominating the international photojournalism awards (World Press Photo, 2016), some of these depictions have been massively circulated, reproduced and debated – the Alan Kurdi imagery, for instance, or the crowded dinghy floating in the sea against a huge setting sun (Mortensen and Trenz 2016).
+Dominating the international photojournalism awards (World Press Photo, 2016), some of these depictions have been massively circulated, reproduced and debated – the Alan Kurdi imagery, for instance, or the crowded dinghy floating in the sea against a huge setting sun (Mortensen and Trenz, 2016).

 In its intensive reporting of arriving others, such news imagery inevitably also raises questions about its own active role in staging the encounter between western publics and arriving migrants: who are the arrivants and what are they depicted to do?
-In public debate as much as in scholarly research, news photojournalism has been criticised for routinely portraying migrants as victims or threats and their hosts as aid-providers or security actors (Nikunen and Horsti, 2013; Benson and Wood, 2015; Chouliaraki and Zaborowski, 2017; Musarò and Parmiggiano 2017).
+In public debate as much as in scholarly research, news photojournalism has been criticised for routinely portraying migrants as victims or threats and their hosts as aid-providers or security actors (Nikunen and Horsti, 2013; Benson and Wood, 2015; Chouliaraki and Zaborowski, 2017; Musarò and Parmiggiani, 2017).
 As a sufferer, the migrant is usually framed through aid interactions with her/his rescuers, while as a threat, the migrant appears in militarised representations of dark-skinned men entering the border (Little and Vaughan-Williams, 2017).
 In both cases, the migrant is predominantly anonymous, ahistorical, and speechless.
 It is through the recurrent use of specific symbolic tropes that this effacement of migrant agency takes place.
 These include collectivisation, the portrayal of masses of destitute people on boats or at the border (supported by the use of vocabulary such as ‘surge’, ‘tide’, ‘influx’, and ‘overflow’, as discussed by Abid et al. (2017)); silencing, the marginalisation of migrant voice in favour of elite voices (Georgiou 2018; Nikunen and Horsti, 2013); and de-contextualisation, the lack of insight into their histories, trajectories and emotions (Berry et al., 2015; for the three tropes, see Chouliaraki and Zaborowski 2017).
 Whether suffering or menacing, then, migrants are placed within, what Vaughan-Williams (2015) terms, a ‘zoopolitical’ imagination that undermines their humanity and deprives them of the capacity to meaningfully act upon their lives.